kemichris/tindog/README.md

 # tindog
-designed with html and css and use of bootstrap framework
+designed with html and css and  the use of bootstrap framework